dgarreau/image_lime_theory/README.md

 ## Citing this work

-If you use this software please cite
+If you use this code please cite
 ```
 @InProceedings{garreau2021what,
   title = 	 {What does LIME really see in images?},